uhm-coe/authorizer/readme.txt

 == Changelog ==

+= 2.9.12 =
+* Add feature to disable WordPress logins (only allow logins from configured external services).
+* Fix for compatibility issue with User Switching plugin introduced in 2.9.11.
+Props @ocager for the [report](https://github.com/uhm-coe/authorizer/issues/91)!
+* Fix for Sign in button styling on small screen sizes.

 = 2.9.11 =
 * Fix for CAS logout issue introduced in WordPress 5.3.
 Props @jespersundstrom for the [report](https://wordpress.org/support/topic/logout-does-not-work-2/)!
 * Fix for Active Directory LDAP connections using the domain root as the search base.
 Props @aszele for the [report and testing](https://wordpress.org/support/topic/unable-to-authenticate-against-active-directory/)!